-Capral continues to prioritise the safety of its people with an ongoing focus on safety training, systems and culture.
-During 2016 Capral retained AS4801 (Safety Management) accreditation across the group and Capral secured ISO9001 (Quality Management) and ISO14001 (Environmental Management) accreditation for all sites.
-Lost time injury frequency rate fell to 3.2 (2015: 4.0), however the total reportable injury frequency rate rose to 15.5 (2015: 13.3).
-In 2017, Capral will target improved safety outcomes and activities around our Safety First Value have already commenced.
+Capral continues to prioritise the safety of its people with an on-going focus on safety training, systems and culture and remain committed to our Safety First Value: everyone is responsible, injuries can be prevented and all jobs can be done safety.
+During 2017 Capral retained its AS4801 (Safety Management) accreditation across the group and Capral retained its ISO9001 (Quality Management) and ISO14001 (Environmental Management) accreditation for all sites.
+The total reportable